chrisbarrett/elisp-namespaces/readme.md

 (namespace borg :import [ enterprise ])
 (_ captain)                        ; => "Picard"
 ```

 These accessor functions add a nice layer of safety: if your requirements change down the
 track (eg, you need logging), you can safely reimplement an acccessor by hand without
 changing the interface and breaking client code.

 ## Emacs Interop

-Clients of your namespaced code do not need to know anything about namespaces or the `@` macros.
+Clients of your namespaced code do not need to know anything about namespaces or the macros defined in this package.

 The `namespace` macro declares the given namespace as an Emacs feature, as if you called `(provide 'foo)`.
 Clients can use the standard `require` and `autoload` mechanisms to access your exported functions.